 Santos à Campolide

-Arraial da Praça da Alegria
+Praça da Alegria Festival

-Address: Praça da Alegria (Alfredo Keil Garden)
+Address: Praça da Alegria (Jardim Alfredo Keil)

-Hours: May 26 to June 22
+Dates: May 26 to June 22

 Arraial de Alvalade